trawlingweb/APIservicies/API Twitter/en/04_Obtaining_results_method_Basic.md

 # Twitter API - GET /posts Method

-Allows retrieving captured results from each configured Twitter Worker.
+This method allows obtaining results captured from each Worker configured in Twitter.
+Temporal delimiters can be used to narrow down the returned content.

-Time delimiters can be used to narrow down the returned content.
+This is a basic method that returns complete results about a tweet's publication, including basic information about the user who posted it.
+It is sufficient for statistical analysis that does not require detailed information about the user.

 # GET Parameters